X Window System protocols and architecture: Inter-client communication

-The X Window core protocol provides mechanisms for communication between clients: window properties and events, in particular the client-to-client message events.
+The X core protocol provides mechanisms for communication between clients: window properties and events, in particular the client-to-client message events.
 However, it does not specify any protocol for such interactions.
 Instead, a separate set of inter-client communication conventions governs these protocols.

 The Inter-Client Communication Conventions Manual specifies the protocol for the exchange of data via selections and the interaction of applications with the window manager.
 Some have considered this specification difficult and confusing; consistency of application look and feel and communication is typically addressed by programming to a given desktop environment.

 The Inter-Client Exchange protocol (ICE) specifies a framework for building protocols for interaction between clients, so that programmers can build a specific protocol on top of it.
 In particular, the X Session Management protocol (XSMP) is a protocol based on ICE that governs the interaction between applications with the session manager, which is the program that takes care of storing the status of the desktop at the end of an interactive session and recovering it when another session with the same user is started again.

 The freedesktop specifications include newer conventions, including the drag-and-drop convention Xdnd (used for transferring data by selecting it and dragging in another window) and the embedded application convention Xembed (which details how an application can run in a subwindow of another application).

 Selections, cut buffers, and drag-and-drop

 The mechanisms of selections, cut buffers, and drag-and-drop in the X Window System allow a user to transfer data from one window to another.
 Selections and cut buffer are used (typically) when a user selects text or some other data in a window and pastes in a different window.
 Drag-and-drop is used when a user selects something in a window, then clicks on the selection and drags it into another window.

 Since two different applications may handle the two windows, data transfer requires different clients connected with the same X server to interact.
-The X Window core protocol includes some types of requests and events that are specific to selection exchange, but the transfer is mainly done using the general client-to-client event sending and window properties, which are not specific to selection transfer.
+The X core protocol includes some types of requests and events that are specific to selection exchange, but the transfer is mainly done using the general client-to-client event sending and window properties, which are not specific to selection transfer.

 Users can transfer data of different types between clients: it is usually text, but can also be a pixmap, a number, a list of objects, etc.

 Selections and drag-and-drop are active mechanisms: after the user selects data in a window, the client handling the window must actively support a protocol for transferring that data to the application requesting it.
 Cut buffers, by contrast, provide a passive mechanism: when the user selects some text, its content is transferred to a cut buffer, where it remains even if the application handling the window terminates and the window is destroyed.